dockstore/dockstore/_docs/getting-started-with-cwl.md

     outdirMin: 512000
 ```

-This may or may not be honoured by the tool calling this CWL but at least it gives you a place to declare computational requirements.
+This may or may not be honoured by the tool calling this CWL, but at least it gives you a place to declare computational requirements.

 ```
 inputs: